 Weather in the Cook Islands

-The weather in the Cook Islands are hot and Tropical year round with the wettest months being between November and March.
+The weather in the Cook Islands is hot and Tropical year-round with the wettest months being between November and March.
 Lower temperatures are in the months of June to August.

 How to get to the Cook Islands

 Flights from London are via Los Angeles with Air New Zealand.
 Daily flights with stopovers available in the city of Los Angeles.